Scranton Railway

 The Scranton Railway Company built and operated electric trolleys in and around Scranton, Pennsylvania, from 1896 until 1954.

 The company was formed to consolidate various trolley companies in Scranton and Lackawanna County.
 At its peak, the company had city lines in Scranton and Dunmore and suburban lines north to Forest City and south to Duryea and Pittston.
 Its last trolley ran in 1954.

 History

+The Scranton Railway was formed in 1896 with the consolidation of five of Scranton's formerly independent street railways: